aiven/aiven-docs/docs/tools/terraform/howto/upgrade-caching-valkey-terraform.md

      }
      ```

-## Step 2: Update the Terraform State
+## Step 2: Update the Terraform state

    1. Import each Aiven for Valkey resource into the Terraform state: